rdd-giga/qlear-guides/source/_posts/Forgot Password.md

 ---
-title: Forgot Password
+title: 'Forgot Password'
-categories: User Settings
+categories: 'User Settings'
+sortIndex: '2'
 ---
-LGTM

 If you forgot your password, you will need to reset your password via your email.

 ## 1. Forgot your Password Page